Jeanvion Yulu-Matondo

-Jeanvion Yulu-Matondo (born 5 January 1986) is a Belgian footballer with Congolese roots who last played for Romanian club Oțelul Galați as a striker.
+Jeanvion Yulu-Matondo (born 5 January 1986) is a Belgian former footballer with Congolese roots who played as a striker.

 Career

 Youth career

 Yulu-Matondo started his career at the small team of R. Ans F.C. but was discovered by Jupiler League team R.E.
 Mouscron where he joined the youth team.
 He developed further with Club Brugge, where he has successfully managed the step from the youth team to the first team.

 Club Brugge K.V.

 After four years in the youth team, Yulu-Matondo started playing for the first team of Club Brugge in 2005.
 He scored a goal for Club Brugge in the UEFA Champions League against Juventus.

 Roda JC

 In the summer of 2007, he moved from Club Brugge to Roda JC.

 Levski Sofia

 On 30 January 2011, it was announced that Levski Sofia had signed Yulu-Matondo.

 K.V.C.
 Westerlo

 On 8 September 2011, he returned to near Belgium, joining K.V.C.
 Westerlo and signing a one-year contract.